JMAP Quotas

 Terminology

-The term Quota (with that specific capitalization) is used to refer to the data type defined in this document and instance of that data type.
+The term Quota (when capitalized) is used to refer to the data type defined in this document in (#quota) and instance of that data type.

 Addition to the capabilities object